mecid/mecid.github.io/_posts/2024-09-17-discovering-app-features-with-tipkit-groups.md

 As you can see in the example above, we verify that the current tip has the expected identifier.
 Otherwise, we ignore it by providing *nil* value.

 Today, we learned how to improve the app's discoverability without disturbing the user with a bunch of tips.
-By using the TipGroups type, we can provide tips step by step in a calm manner.
+By using the *TipGroup* type, we can provide tips step by step in a calm manner.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!